Bioengineering in cinema: Cybernetics and biomechanical human augmentation

-Synthetic Biology and Artificial Life
+Synthetic biology and artificial life

 Synthetic biology is a branch of bioengineering where researchers and scientists redesign living systems and organisms to have new abilities and functions.
 In combining components that are not natural (and therefore synthetic) to generate chemical systems (therefore biological), synthetic biologists aim to construct new biological parts, systems, and even novel organisms that are not found in nature.

 Blade Runner is a cinematic example of the intersection of synthetic bioengineering and artificial life.
 Set in a dystopian future, the story centers around replicants: bioengineered humanoids created to perform labor and serve humans.
 Grown in labs, these beings are synthetic organisms designed to mirror human appearance, intelligence, and emotion, and they also exhibit custom-built physiology to be stronger, faster, and more resilient than their human counterparts.

 The movie, Splice, explores the concept of gene-splicing — a process which combines the DNA of two species, resulting in a chimeric or hybrid being.
 The story of Splice revolves around two scientists who spliced together human and animal DNA, creating a novel human-animal hybrid that exhibits both human and animal characteristics.
 Similarly, in Jurassic Park, through synthetic biology technologies, a brand-new dinosaur species, the Indominus Rex, was created by combining the genetic makeup of a T-Rex and the DNA from Velociraptors, Giganotosaurus, cuttlefish, tree frogs, and snakes.

-Genetic Engineering and Cloning
+Genetic engineering and cloning

 The identification of DNA as the unit of heredity and the basis for the central dogma theory of molecular biology have influenced researchers and scientists to pursue experiments to understand how DNA control heredity.
 Through genetic engineering and molecular biology technologies, researchers have been able to modify DNA sequences to create organisms with desirable traits.

 In April 2025, Colossal Biosciences used cloning and gene-editing to create three genetically modified wolf pups.
 Edits were made to key grey wolf genes to recreate distinctive dire wolf traits.

 The Velociraptor was one of the main dinosaurs resurrected using gene editing technologies in Jurassic Park.

 The premise of GATTACA revolves around a futuristic society in which its members routinely use recombinant DNA technologies for family planning.
 In this society, eggs and sperm are used to produce embryos that are screened for genes that code for desired and undesired traits.
 Those who are born with the aid of genetic engineering are considered "superior" and qualify for high-level professional employment, while those who were conceived by traditional means are considered "invalid."

 While genetic engineering is most commonly known for creating GMOs and pest-resilient crops, it has also been used to clone and resurrect extinct species (Dolly the sheep and dire wolves).
 In Jurassic Park, extinct dinosaur species were resurrected by reconstructing their DNA from disintegrated chromosomes with frog genome.
 In Alien: Resurrection, Ellen Ripley, a transgenic clone of both human and alien DNA, was artificially reincarnated using cellular traces of a Ripley impregnated by an alien.